 .
 To explain the difference in continuity, they established a Multiverse

-with the different versions of the heroes occupying different world.
+with the different versions of the heroes occupying different worlds.
 The popularity of this team book also inspired Marvel Comics

 to publish their own team book Fantastic Four